Circleville Pumpkin Show: History

 In October 1903, Mayor George R. Haswell decided to hold a small pumpkin-and-corn exhibit in front of his store to celebrate the local harvest.
 This small exhibit featured corn, carved pumpkins and other harvest-themed displays.
 Because of the prominence of pumpkins in this first exhibit, the name "The Pumpkin Show" was then coined.
 In the following years local merchants were attracted to improve the size, scope and attendance of the festival.
 By 1905, the first ride was installed.
 Soon after, with the success of the shows, an annual festival was organized to be held on the city streets to attract merchants, patrons and improve the quality of the festival.

 The Pumpkin Show has been held annually since 1903.
-Despite it still being held during the influenza outbreaks of 1918–1919, the Pumpkin Show was silenced for one year during World War I, two years during World War II, and in 2020 due to the COVID-19 pandemic.
+Despite it still being held during the influenza outbreaks of 1918–1919, the Pumpkin Show was stopped for one year during World War I, two years during World War II, and in 2020 due to the COVID-19 pandemic.

-The Pumpkin Show became the sixth largest festival in the United States by 2007, attracting more than 300,000 people to the city every year.
+The Pumpkin Show became the sixth-largest festival in the United States by 2007, attracting more than 300,000 people to the city every year.